 Rugged, rural and crammed with history, Cornwall is one of the most popular holiday resorts in the whole of the UK.
 But how much do we really know about the county?

-Cornwall has the honour of boasting Great Britain’s longest coastline.
+Cornwall has the honor of boasting Great Britain’s longest coastline.
 Its beaches and bays are colossal, adding up to more than 430 miles in total length!

 In fact, there are over 300 different beaches in the county.
 Time to grab your deckchairs – there’s a lot of ground to cover!